fullmetalsparrow/az/az/Network/Azure Domain Name System (DNS)/Azure Storage.md

 ### CNAME Records
 ---
-- Use CNAME records to point to custom domains in Azure Storage
+- Use CNAME records to point to custom domains in [[az/Storage/Azure Storage/Azure Storage]].
-- Use *asverify* to avoid downtimes in updating records
+- Use *asverify* to avoid downtimes in updating records.

 | CNAME record | Target |
 | --- | --- |